-Being environmentally friendly is very much more in favour these days.
-Yet if you are on a strict budget can you afford to be eco friendly too?
+Being environmentally friendly is very much more in favor these days.
+Yet if you are on a strict budget can you afford to be a frugal green, interesting in sustainable living too?

 - The UK government has announced its 25 year plan for a greener future